Bioconductor/bioconductor.org/content/news/bioc_3_18_release.md

   mutation arises from the tumor relative to non-tumor origin.

 - [plyinteractions](/packages/plyinteractions) Operate on
-  `GInteractions` objects as tabular data using `dplyr`-like verbs.
+  GInteractions objects as tabular data using dplyr-like verbs.
-  The functions and methods in `plyinteractions` provide a grammatical approach to manipulate `GInteractions`, to facilitate their integration in genomic analysis workflows.
+  The functions and methods in plyinteractions provide a grammatical approach to manipulate GInteractions, to facilitate their integration in genomic analysis workflows.

 - [QTLExperiment](/packages/QTLExperiment) QLTExperiment defines an